Objective and Key Results

 We use the Radical Focus case study of the TeaBee to illustrate how to configure Echoes to use with OKRs.
 TeaBee’s mission is to bring high quality tea to fine restaurants.
 They are undergoing a pivot to sell to restaurant suppliers.

-Echoes lets you connect work items to what we call intended outcomes.
-Intended outcomes are a customizable tree of desirable outcomes for your organization, which we can use to map our company OKR.
+Echoes lets you categorize work items across arbitrary dimensions.
+Dimensions are customizable trees of nodes, which we can use to map our company OKR.

 We’ve put the company objective as a top-level node, with its key results as sub-nodes.
 As we will see, Echoes makes it easy to tie day-to-day engineering work to each of these nodes.
 But what about the activities that do not fit in any of them?
 Indeed, there are many things we do as part of a product-engineering organization which are about keeping the lights on and preserving our ability to deliver quality software sustainably (what Radical Focus calls “Health metrics”).